dlorp/synapse-engine/README.md

 ### Automatic Metal Server Management (v4.0)

-**One-Click Startup** - The Host API service automatically launches Metal-accelerated llama-servers when you click "START ALL ENABLED" in the WebUI.
+**One Click Startup** - The Host API service automatically launches Metal accelerated llama-servers when you click "START ALL ENABLED" in the WebUI.

 **How It Works:**
 1. Host API service runs in Docker with SSH access to your Mac